discoverygarden/islandora_collection_search/README.md

 ### Configuring the Module

 The configuration page for the module can be found at `yoursite.com/admin/islandora/tools/collection_search`.
+* The 'Ancestor field' is set to 'ancestors_ms' by default.
+* Configure the 'GSearch Config' section with the propper credentials.
-The options in the 'Collections' section of that page provide ways to configure the UI, such as having a drop-down menu of certain collections that can be searched from anywhere on your site where the 'Collection Search' block is enabled.
+* The options in the 'Collections' section of that page provide ways to configure the UI, such as having a drop-down menu of certain collections that can be searched from anywhere on your site where the 'Collection Search' block is enabled.
-You shouldn't need to change the 'Ancestor field' or 'GSearch Config'.

 ### Configuring the Block